limengyong/my-repository/readme.txt

-git is a distributed version control system. git is free software under the GPL
+git is a distributed version control system. git is free software under the GPL.

+first modify.